4ng4rp3/practica_final_web/README.md

-# vue2-phaser3-webpack4-bootstrap4
+# vue2-phaser3-webpack4

-#### Webpack 4 boilerplate that integrates Phaser 3 into a Vue 2 project with bootstrap 4.
+#### Webpack 4 boilerplate that integrates Phaser 3 into a Vue 2 project.

 This project template has been set up using the **Vue CLI 3** and includes:
 * *Sass*